nightroman/Invoke-Build/README.md

 ## Next Steps

-Take a look at the main help topic:
+Take a look at the main help:

     help Invoke-Build -Full

-Then take a look at the *.build.ps1* and the others in the *Demo* directory.
+And function help, for example `Add-Task`:

+    .
+Invoke-Build
+    help Add-Task -Full

-They provide many typical use cases, problem cases, and tutorial comments.
+Explore existing build scripts with many typical use cases, problem cases, and tutorial comments:

+* *Invoke-Build.build.ps1* - the build script of this project;
+* *Demo\.build.ps1* - the default script which calls all the tests;
+* *Demo\Xyz.build.ps1* - use and problem cases grouped by categories.